Approved Check Pilot (ACP) / Advanced Qualification Program (AQP) Evaluator Bulletin No. 01/24

 1. The ACP Manual (10th Edition) was released in June 2017.
 Since that time, there have been numerous policy initiatives including the ACP/AQPE (Type M) qualification, adjustments to helicopter ACP authorized types and training requirements, the alternative phased-PPC (subparts 702 to 704 of the CARs) and policy adaptations from COVID-19.

-2. ACP Manual revisions are intended to improve the quality and standardization of existing policies, incorporate program changes and situate the traditional checking program (i.e., standalone PPC) relative to future competency-based training (CBT) and evidence-based training (EBT) evaluation programs.
+2. ACP Manual revisions are intended to improve the quality and standardization of existing policies, incorporate program changes, and situate the traditional checking program (i.e., standalone PPC) relative to future competency-based training (CBT) and evidence-based training (EBT) evaluation programs, consistent with International Civil Aviation Organization (ICAO) Doc 9868 - Procedures for Air Navigation Services - Training.

 PPC and Aircraft Type Rating – Flight Test Guide (Helicopter)

-1. The Helicopter Flight Test Guide for the conduct of Pilot Proficiency Checks will be revised to more closely align with the applicable Canadian Aviation Regulations and Standards.
-The revised document should provide more complete guidance and clarity to the conduct of these check rides, as well as assuring a uniform, national standard for measuring pilot competency and program consistency.
-The primary goal of any PPC is to ensure the safety of flight operations by confirming pilot competence and knowledge by performance testing of the training received.
+1. The Helicopter Flight Test Guide for the conduct of Pilot Proficiency Checks will be revised to more closely align with the applicable Canadian Aviation Regulations and Commercial Air Service Standards (CASS).
+The revised document will provide more complete guidance and clarity on the conduct of these check rides, as well as assuring a uniform, national standard for measuring pilot competency and program consistency.
+The primary goal of any PPC is to ensure the safety of flight operations by confirming pilot competence and knowledge, by performance testing of the training received.

 PPC and Aircraft Type Rating – Flight Test Guide (Aeroplane)

-1. The Aeroplane Flight Test guide for the conduct of Pilot Proficiency Checks will be revised to ensure consistency with the ACP Manual at this time.
-The ‘General’ section will be updated consistent with revisions found in the new ACP Manual.
+1. The Aeroplane Flight Test Guide for the conduct of Pilot Proficiency Checks will be revised to ensure consistency with the ACP Manual.
+The ‘General’ section will be updated, consistent with revisions found in the new ACP Manual.
 Some minor policy revisions may also be provided regarding aim statements and Pilot Monitoring (PM) Duties assessment criteria.

 Format